 5. IC Kollectif

-Relevant content can be found on IC Kollectif website, as well as on their Twitter account, which is updated with newly published knowledge, articles and interviews with thought leaders in the industry.
-If you seek fresh insights from IC industry, @IC_Kollectif is a must-follow.
+Relevant content can be found on IC Kollectif website, as well as on their Twitter account, which is updated with newly published knowledge, articles, and interviews with thought leaders in the industry.
+If you seek fresh insights from the IC industry, @IC_Kollectif is a must-follow.

 6. Mike Klein